Major telecoms providers to ensure customers remain connected amid coronavirus

 Major providers such as Virgin Media Ireland, Sky Ireland, Vodafone, BT Ireland, Eir, Pure Telecom, Tesco Mobile Ireland and Three Ireland have agreed to the Government’s measures.
 Photograph: iStock

-Although telecoms companies said they would “engage with any customer that contact them who is in financial difficulty” as a result of the Covid-19 pandemic, they added that they would move to “agree the best way of keeping them connected to voice and data”.
+Although the providers said they would “engage with any customer that contact them who is in financial difficulty” as a result of the Covid-19 pandemic, they added that they would move to “agree the best way of keeping them connected to voice and data”.

 And while they made no blanket commitment to payment breaks, the providers advised that consumers in financial difficulty contact them to work on a solution.